AndreeaZegrean/Automation_Portfolio_API_Spotify/README.md

 - **Delays in the Testing Process**: The time required to complete additional verification affects the efficiency and speed of automated testing.
 - **Security Risks**: The manual verification process can introduce additional risks if not managed properly.
 - **Impact on Delivery**: Delays in testing can lead to delays in delivery of the final product to customers.

+Product risks are critical issues in automated testing because they can significantly affect the quality and success of a software product.
+Proactively identifying and managing these risks through automated testing helps ensure a successful launch and a positive user experience.